ThePotatoCamera/PotatoCore2/README.md

 - `CLIENTID`: ID of the client, needed to register the slash commands on the Discord API.
 - `GUILDID`: ID of the development server.
 Used to only register the commands on the server, avoiding the cache.
 - `ENVIRONMENT`: The environment the bot is running in.
 This is used to determine if we register the commands on the `GUILDID` server or to everyone.
+This variable must be put on `development` while you are testing in order to avoid the command cache.

 You only have to copy the `.env.example` file to `.env` and fill in the values.